 I have been a part of the cannabis culture my whole life.
 My father is a Rasta from Jamaica, and my mother has Big Sur Culture roots that run deep.
-Growing up around cannabis did not scar me as a child or turn me into a useless “stoner.”
+Growing up around cannabis did not scare me as a child or turn me into a useless “stoner.”
 I have grown up with cannabis and never saw it as a bad thing.

 Although my history with cannabis goes back, my medical journey didn’t start until my mid-twenties when I became pregnant.
 When I was four months pregnant with my daughter at a Thanksgiving dinner, I found a quarter size perfectly round bald spot on my scalp.
 Quickly after that, I started losing my hair in massive amounts.
 Perfect circular patches everywhere.
 Five months later, by the time my daughter was born I was almost completely bald, I had more bald spots than hair.

 At that point, I had been to many doctors (dermatologist, internal medicine, endocrinologist,….) first being diagnosed with Alopecia, Then possible borderline Graves Disease, maybe Lupus….I just love it when they guess!
-One thing they could agree on, was that it’s stress related HA.
+One thing they could agree on was that it’s stress related HA.
 Since it started when I was pregnant, I could not take anything.

-After Natalie was born, they started giving me “safe drugs” to take because I was breastfeeding.
+After my daughter was born, they started giving me “safe drugs” to take because I was breastfeeding.
 By this time I was completely bald and using a men’s razor to shave my head so my wigs would fit right.
 Going out in public became horrifying, friends would want to touch and talk about my “new” haircut (wig), and all I could think was don’t pull!!!!
 At one point I had to let go of the wigs because how do you teach a baby not to pull hair?
 I would not leave the house for weeks sometime to avoid to looks for people at the grocery store or target.
 People would look right through me, I would look back, and they wouldn’t notice because they were staring so hard.
 When they finally did notice they would look away quickly.
 Friends would approach me and say a variety of awkward things about how I should do more yoga or meditate it away.
 They meant well, but it’s not like if I could just meditate or yoga my hair back, I wouldn’t have!

 Trust me I was trying it all.
 Every holistic and medical thing they suggested I tried.
 I wanted my hair back.
 I was seeing an internal medicine doctor that diagnosed me with Hyperthyroidism, an autoimmune disease, which means they have no idea what’s going on or how to treat it.
 But at least they know it’s the thyroid.
 I had to get a blood test every three months, and the dosage of my medication kept having to be changed for my fluctuating thyroid.
 My hair would start to grow then fall out again it never got to be longer than a ¼ inch.